davesheinbein/SalonAppointmentScheduler/README.md

    ./salon.sh
    ```

 ---

-This setup establishes a PostgreSQL database for scheduling and managing salon appointments with initial data for services.
+This setup establishes a PostgreSQL database for scheduling and managing salon appointments, with initial data for services.
+You can easily update the services and customer records using SQL commands as demonstrated above, if needed.